gregborane/dwmdesktop/README.md

 gnome-text-editor into gedit
 install zoxide for bash and modify cd with zoxide.

+## Neovim

+Setup some plugins and keymaps for neovim plugins :

+- tokyonight theme
+- LSP and formatting
+- python notebooks editing, rendering and executing
+- neotree
+- bufferline

 TO ADD :
 .bashrc file
 set up $PATH